 5. Click on the run search button

-For example, here the search query "email data" using a slop value of 0 (the default) produces no results:
+For example, here the search query "create file" using a slop value of 0 (the default) produces no results:

-At a slop value of 1, GoldFynch finds a result that contains the terms "email' and "data" separated by a single word: "address."
+At a slop value of 1, GoldFynch finds a result that contains the terms "create" and "file" separated by a single word: "load".

-Increasing the slop value to 3, an additional file is found:
+Increasing the slop value to 3, two additional files are found:

 And at slop 4: